 To start, get a pair of pants.
 These should be pants that fit on their own, not pants that are a few sizes too big or too small and held up with a belt.
 Note the pant size – for example, 32×34 means that the waist is 32 and the inseam is 34.
 You’ll need those two measurements.

-Next, lay the pants out flat and get a hip measurement.
+Next, lay the pants out flat and get a hip measurement – measure all the way around the pants at the hip level.

 And then fold them as shown and get a rise measurement.